mongodb/mongodb-atlas-service-broker/notices/README.txt

 The attached notices are provided for information only.

-Source code for open source libraries can be obtained from 10gen.
+Source code for open source libraries can be obtained from MongoDB.